-WIEF speaks to 4 entrepreneurs about their businesses.
+WIEF speaks to four entrepreneurs about their businesses.

 ANJA JULIAH, Founder of Blubear Enterprise

 Blubear makes reusable sanitary pads as a healthier alternative to disposable pads.
 We started our social enterprise in May 2015 when we learned that underprivileged girls in rural Malaysia (particularly in Borneo) missed up to 5 school days a month due to menstruation.
 These girls live in extreme poverty and can’t afford to buy disposable pads.
-Missing up to 20 per cent of their education increases the girls’ likelihood of dropping out, getting into early marriages and pregnancies as well as limits their career options.
+Missing up to 20 per cent of their education increases the girls’ likelihood of dropping out, getting into early marriages and pregnancies as well as limiting their career options.